FAQs about the driving test

 To see the status of your driver training please log in to MyEDT (cars only).
 All EDT sessions must be uploaded by your instructor before we can send you an invitation to book a test.

-Covid-19 has caused a large backlog of customers waiting for a driving test and unfortunately this means that it may be some time before we can offer you an appointment.
+Increased demand caused a large backlog of customers waiting for a driving test and unfortunately this means that it may be some time before we can offer you an appointment.

 We have developed a new online tool that offers an estimated date of when you'll be invited to book a car driving test.
 If you're already on the waiting list and eligible to sit your test, just click on the link below and enter your date of birth and driver number.
 If you're not yet eligible to sit the test, you can also view the current general estimated waiting times by test centre.